 After a little bit of time, however, we realize we can sit for 3 seconds.
 Slowly, we can build up the amount of time.
 Then gradually, the robbers and the thieves stop coming.
 Focusing takes time.

-Rinpoche’s main advice is try to practice everyday.
+Rinpoche’s main advice is to try to practice every day.
 We really have only one way to succeed.
 The only choice is to try.

-It is like learning to drive.
+We can approach meditation practice like we learn to drive.
 In the beginning, we have to consciously remember so many things and we are very stressed.
 But over time, driving becomes easy, almost automatic.
-Similarly with meditation, we need practice.
-You need to use trial and error and that is the only way to improve.
+Similarly, with meditation, we need practice.
+We use trial and error and that is the only way to improve.
 Keep trying!
-That is how you get better.
+That is how we get better.